We get a very common question:

 - A truth of help: You can help a person who asks directly for help, but rarely directly help those who don’t ask.

 This means I help those who directly ask me for help but never a person who doesn’t directly ask for help.
 We help you instead to shift and find centering out of the chaos you are now within.
-Our process isn’t about marriage counseling, Instead Julie and I are spiritual guides helping people discover kindness and how to peacefully resolve transformations.
-We can help you grow directly from issues being revealed from the relationship crisis at hand.
+Our process isn’t about marriage counseling.
+Instead, Julie and I are spiritual guides helping people discover kindness and how to resolve transformations peacefully.
+We can help you grow directly from issues being revealed by the relationship crisis at hand.

 The process we use is to assist you, the person asking for help, build up inner strength and confidence so you can improve all aspects of your life.

 - It’s always up to you to take control of what happens now.

 If you do nothing, when having a relationship crisis: then the reflection of crisis defines you through the breaking of the relationship.

 Rarely do people lead “happy” lives when letting crisis control their destiny.
 But this is a choice many people take.
 Instead, choose to control your destiny.
 We also have to keep in mind that the history of many families often cause individuals to play out more complicated journeys.
 So at times, people choose crisis as their path.
 We have to respect each person’s journey and what has happened up to this point.

 - Everyone does have the option to work on themselves first before tackling a relationship crisis.
 Ironically, this can turn interpersonal earthquakes into personal transformation events to make life better!